rafde/con-estado/README.md

 ## TypeScript Support

-estado is written in TypeScript and can infer the state and actions types:
+`con-estado` is written in TypeScript and can infer the state and actions types:

 ```ts
 const [state, { set }] = useCon({